shobeir/GraphiPy/README.md

 - Gephi Support:
 [Gephi](https://gephi.org/) is an open-source software for network visualization and analysis.
 It helps data analysts to intuitively reveal patterns and trends, highlight outliers and tells stories with their data.
 The csv files exported from Graphify can be directly imported to Gephi.

-Data visualization (via Gephi) of 20 youtube videos with keyword "dota2" extracted via GraphiPy
+The below figure shows data visualization (via Gephi) of 20 youtube videos with keyword "dota2" extracted via GraphiPy
 ![Data of 20 youtube videos with keyword "dota2"](https://user-images.githubusercontent.com/25040463/48648253-85e33080-e9a3-11e8-9412-cf0f2bd286de.png)

 ## Folder Structure